emilyrnlong-alt/Food-Subsitution-Finder/README.md

 ## How it works

-- **`data/substitutions.json`** is the "existing database" — a curated
+- **`data/substitutions.json`** is the databased — a
-  set of ~25 common foods, each with baseline nutrition (calories, protein, fiber per 100g), a category, aliases (so "spaghetti" resolves to "pasta"), and a list of substitute foods with their own nutrition and a plain-English reason they're healthier.
+  set of ~70 common foods curated by Claude to find the most commonly searched foods for food substitution, each with baseline nutrition (calories, protein, fiber per 100g), a category, aliases (so similar items like "spaghetti" resolves to "pasta"), and a list of substitute foods with their own nutrition and a justification as to why they're healthier.

 - **`substitution_engine.py`** exposes one main class, `SubstitutionEngine`:
-  - `find_entry(query)` — resolves free text to a database entry using exact match → fuzzy match (`difflib`) → substring match, in that order.
+  - `find_entry(query)` — resolves free text to a database entry using exact match → fuzzy match (`difflib`) → substring match
   - `get_substitutes(query, top_n=3)` — the main function you'll call
     from your UI.
-Returns a dict with the matched food, its nutrition, and ranked substitutes (ranked by a simple "more fiber/protein per calorie" score).
+It functions by returning a dict with the matched food, its nutrition, and ranked substitutes (ranked by comparing fiber and protein per calories)
   - `list_all_foods()` — useful for an autocomplete dropdown later.

-- **`main.py`** is just a CLI wrapper for testing — swap this out for your Flask/Streamlit/whatever UI without touching the engine.
+- **`main.py`** a CLI wrapper for testing — swap this out for the UI.

 ## Example return value